 Leilani's solo operatic roles include Nora (Riders to the Sea) with Midsummer Opera, Hansel (Hansel and Gretel) with Diva Opera and Cherubino (Le nozze di Figaro) with Opera Alegria.
-In RCM Opera Scenes she has performed the roles of Pinocchio (The Adventures of Pinocchio), Rosina (Il barbiere di Siviglia) and Hélène (Une éducation manquée).
-In upcoming opera scenes, she will sing the roles of Mary Crawford (Mansfield Park) and Laola (L'étoile).
-Leilani sings regularly with Opera Holland Park Chorus and will appear in the upcoming 2019 Season, to include a performance of The Rake's Progress as part of the Aldeburgh Festival at Snape Maltings (directed by Soprano Barbara Hannigan).
-Most recently, Leilani appeared in the Chorus of OffenbachRobinson Crusoe (RCM International Opera School, directed by Bill Bankes-Jones).
+In RCM Opera Scenes she has performed the roles of Mary Crawford (Mansfield Park), Laola (L'étoile), Pinocchio (The Adventures of Pinocchio), Rosina (Il barbiere di Siviglia) and Hélène (Une éducation manquée).
+Leilani sings regularly with Opera Holland Park Chorus and has most recently performed a silent acting role as the title character 'L'arlesiana' in Cilea L'arlesiana (directed by Oliver Platt and conducted by Dane Lam).

 Leilani’s solo oratorio performances as a sopano include Buxtedhude Membra Jesu Nostri, Vaughan Williams Dona Nobis Pacem and Fauré Requiem.
 As a mezzo, her performances have included Handel Dixit Dominus, Duruflé Requiem, Tarik O’Regan Triptych, Bach St John Passion, Schubert Magnificat, Haydn Missa Sancti Nicolai, Bach Magnificat, Rossini Petite Messe Solennelle, Vivaldi Gloria, Handel Messiah and Mozart Coronation Mass.
 She is looking forward to continuing her solo oratorio work as a soprano.